Skip to content

 prom/prometheus:latest

-After the container starts, you can view the running status of the prometheus service through http://localhost:9090/.
+After the container starts, you can view the running status of the Prometheus service through http://localhost:9090/.

 image